geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the n-th interior ring of the polygon
    * - intersection
      - ``a``:Geometry, ``b``:Geometry
      - Returns the intersection between ``a`` and ``b``.
-The intersection result can be anything including a geometry collection of etherogeneous, if the result is empty, it will be represented by an empty collection.
+The intersection result can be anything including a geometry collection of heterogeneous, if the result is empty, it will be represented by an empty collection.
    * - intersects
      - ``a``:Geometry, ``b``:Geometry
      - Returns true if ``a`` intersects ``b``